JetBrains-Research/TestSpark/README.md

 ![Progress bar](readme-images/pngs/ProgressBar.jpg)\
 Once the tests are generated, they can be accessed in the "TestGenie" tool window (under "Generated Tests" tab), accessible via the stripe button on the righthand-side of the IDE:\
 ![Generated Tests](readme-images/gifs/testsAppear.gif)\
 You can examine the created tests, select those you wish to be added to your test class (via checkboxes).
+The tests can also be edited inside their mini-editors.
 Hitting the "Apply to test suite" button will add the selected tests to a test class of your choice.

-### Coverage table
+### Coverage Table
 Once a test suite is generated, basic statistics about it can be seen in the tool window, `coverage` tab.
 The statistics include line coverage, branch coverage, weak mutation coverage.
 The table adjusts dynamically - it only calculates the statistics for the selected tests in the test suite.\
 ![Progress bar](readme-images/pngs/coverageTable.png)\

 ### Coverage Visualisation
 For coverage visualisation to work, you must have it turned on.
 The setting is available in the <kbd>Quick Access</kbd> tab.
 ![Coverage Visualisation Checkbox](readme-images/pngs/showCoverage.png)\
 Once test are generated, the lines which are covered by the tests will be highlighted (default color: green).
 The gutter next to the lines will have a green rectangle as well.
-If the rectangle is clicked, a popup will show the names of the tests which cover the selected line.If any of the test names are clicked, the corresponding test in the toolwindow will be highlighted with the same accent color.
+If the rectangle is clicked, a popup will show the names of the tests which cover the selected line.
+If any of the test names are clicked, the corresponding test in the toolwindow will be highlighted with the same accent color.
 The effect lasts 10 seconds.
 Coverage visualisation adjusts dynamically - it only shows results for the tests that are selected in the TestGenie tab.\
 ![Test Highlight](readme-images/gifs/testHighlight.gif)\
 For reference, without visualisation the window would look like this:\
 ![No Test Highlight](readme-images/pngs/NoCoverageVisualisation.png)